-In total 69 use cases were assigned to the keyword #life_areas:work and describe assisting work scenarios.
+In total 83 use cases were assigned to the keyword #life_areas:work and describe assisting work scenarios.
 All these use cases have more assigned keywords in the category #work.

-Since there is a very wide scope of scenarios a first differentiation was conducted between the kind of work which is supported, which work activities are supported and the kind of technical support.
+Since there is a very wide scope of scenarios a first differentiation was conducted between the type, location and sector of work which is supported, the scope of the assisting scenario, the kind of technical support, and operator model.
 These tables are already arranged in descending order.